waysys/vdm-waydate/completedmonths.md

 # CompletedMonths - computations involving months and years

 ## Definiton: Completed Months

-Given a number of months and a year on or after January, 1601, the completed months are the number of months from January, 1601, until the month prior to the month and year.
+Given a number of months and a year on or after January, 1601, the completed months are the number of months from January, 1601, until (but not including) the specified month and year.

 ```vdm-sl
 firstMonthYear = create(1, 1601)